 The official registration is via the registration button of this website.
 If you are interested as and/or already formed a team, please send Mr. Tim van der Staaij an email.

-After the final GO decision in September, the first selection round for teams that can join the SunGlacier Challenge will be at 30 September.
+The first selection round for teams that can join the SunGlacier Challenge will be at 30 October.

 The participation of this challenge and the conference afterwards is free.
 Project partners and Sponsors will cover the costs.